 Planning service area locations

 Some of the most famous (and indeed infamous) motorway services in the country are positioned at difficult roundabouts.
-The blame for this varies depending on when they were built.
+The operator normally gets the blame for this, and occasionally they deserve it, but most of the time they are innocent.

-As services became larger and motorways became less popular, planning services became more of an art.
+As services became larger and motorways became more contentious, planning services became more of an art.
 Motorways were opening around the rural-urban fringe where there were frequent junctions and plenty of irate neighbours.
+Local councils became much more obstructive.
 In addition, developers were falling out of love with the whole idea, so the government tried to keep them sweet by choosing profitable locations.
 These factors all combined to cause many motorways like the M25 and M42 to open without enough services, and to cause services to be proposed in totally unsuitable locations such as Gordano, South Mimms, Tamworth and Birchanger Green, which are all offline services.
-Like many Department for Transport bodge jobs, these junctions have gone on to cause a headache for Highways England.
+At Cherwell Valley, the local council had been pushing for that location for 10 years before it was built, as they knew it involved the least work.

 By 1992, developers were totally responsible for planning service area locations.
-Developers favoured profitable locations at existing junctions, and the proposal was supposed to encourage more frequent, smaller services.
+Developers favoured profitable locations at existing junctions, as did the planning authorities.
+The new policy was supposed to encourage more frequent, smaller services.
 A minimum distance of 15 miles was specified.

 In 2013, the absolute minimum distance was abolished.
 Two rival service stations can in theory now be built opposite each other, if they can both get planning approval.